ScallyBag/Picochess-Test-System/engines/README.md

 The order of sections in yr_engine_name.uci or engines.ini decides the order for the menu.
 Also the first 8 sections are used for the queen fields for quick selection.
 So please sort the sections as you want them to be.
 The "./build/*.py" files, trying to do the best they can to have a reasonable first configuration.

-If you have problems please don't hassitate to contact me over eMail or gitter.
+If you have problems please don't hesitate to contact me over eMail or gitter.

 LocutusOfPenguin